-Ten Pieces and Ten Pieces II are flagship films produced by Somethin’ Else in association with BBC Music Television.
+Ten Pieces, Ten Pieces II and Ten Pieces III are flagship films produced by Somethin’ Else in association with BBC Music Television.

-The films were part of a cross-platform initiative for BBC Learning and BBC Music to promote classical music to the UK’s Primary School children.
+The films were part of a cross-platform initiative for BBC Learning and BBC Music to promote classical music to the UK’s school children.

 Ten Pieces was first shown to more than 100,000 children in cinemas during October 2014 as part of the launch of the music project.
 Ten Pieces II was aimed at secondary school children the following year.

-Both films showcase ten well known classical music pieces backed by commentary from celebrities including Katy B, Claudia Winkleman, Laura Mvula and Dick & Dom.
+The films each showcase ten well known classical music pieces backed by commentary from celebrities including Katy B, Claudia Winkleman, Laura Mvula and Dick & Dom.

-The BBC’s target was for every primary school child and those in years 7 and 8 to see the films through the special cinema showings, the TV broadcast or DVDs distributed to schools.
+The BBC’s target was for every school child to see the films through the special cinema showings, the TV broadcast or DVDs distributed to schools.
 The films are accompanied by a series of learning materials to create classroom discussions.
 Children are then encouraged to provide their own responses to the film as part of a “year of learning” related to Ten Pieces.

 Bringing Books to Life